 Understanding BlackBerry's Unusual Options Activity

-On Wednesday, shares of BlackBerry (NYSE:BB) saw unusual options activity.
-After the option alert, the stock price moved up to $10.64.
+Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $10.49.

 - Sentiment: BEARISH